 List of Doulas in the Northwest Ohio

-Here is a list (in alphabetical order) of the doulas that we are aware of in the NW Ohio area.
+Here is a list (in alphabetical order) of the doulas of whom we are aware in the NW Ohio area.
 We recommend that you interview them either over the phone or in person.
 Ask about their experience – how long has she been doing this work – and their fees.
 Fees should not be the determining factor – you get what you pay for!
 And the number of years being a doula may not be the best deciding factor either but, the number of births she has assisted with should be considered important.
-Also ask for their outcomes.

 CHRISTINE SCARLETT, RN, BSN